myeomans/politeness/cran-comments.md

 ## Version Update (0.8.5)

-Bare command tweak, and improvement to apology detection
+Bare command tweak, an improvement to apology detection, and a bigger training dataset for receptiveness.

 ## Version Update (0.8.4)